Societal Impact Award

 Sponsored by The University of Exeter

 This award recognizes a body of work, rather than a single conference submission or published article, given that scholarship addressing grand societal problems is often incredibly challenging, unfolding over many years of persistence.
-It may be published in traditional research outlets; however, it can also be evidenced in monographs, policy papers, books, curriculum, or interventions that may not receive recognition in other forums.
+The work may be published in traditional research outlets; however, it can also be evidenced in monographs, policy papers, books, curriculum, or interventions that may not receive recognition in other forums.
 Yet, through its application of organizational behavior scholarship, it has the potential to change the world.
+The award winner will be announced at the Academy of Management conference.

 Past award winners: